rlemaigre/Easy-DnD/README.md

 * for the Drop components that participate in the drag operation (i.e. accepts its type) :
   * `drop-in` when the mouse is over one that is foremost at the current mouse position (remember Drop components can be nested), `drop-out` otherwise
   * `drop-allowed` when the Drop component accepts the data and the source of the drag accepts its mode, `drop-forbidden` otherwise

+## DropList component

+The DropList component is a special Drop component so it inherits all the props, events and slots of the Drop component.
+It can be used when the result of a drag operation is to import data into the component as an item in a list or to allow the user to reorder a list of items using drag and drop.

+Comparing to the Drop component, there are two more events :
+* `insert` : emitted when the user drops data into the DropList.
+The index where the new item should be inserted is available in the `index` property.
+If no listener is provided for this event, then the DropList can't be dropped into.
+* `reorder` : emitted when the user reorders the list.
+The index to be removed is available in the propery `from` and the index where the item must be reinserted is available in the property `to`.
+The property `apply` contains a function that applies the required reordering to the given array.
+If no listener is provided for this event, then the DropList can't be reordred.

+Comparing to the Drop component, there is two more slots : `item` and `feedback`.

+The `item` slot is used to render each list item.
+It has two properties, `item` and `reorder`.
+Reorder is true when the item is the one subject to reordering.

+The `feedback` slot is used to render a placeholder to show the position where the new item would be inserted if the drag operation ended in the current mouse position.
+It has two properties : `type` and `data`.

+The `drag-image` slot also gains a new property : `reorder`.
+That property is true when the list is being reordered.
+It can be used to provide a different drag image depending on whether the list is being drop into or reordered.
+Before the content of the `drag-image` slot is cloned to serve as a drag image, it is briefly inserted into the list so that its dimensions can depend on the ones of the list.

 ## Mixins